nilostolte/Sudoku/README.md

 **`if ( digit == 10 )`**

-And we can put it above the `for` statement instead of what's done in the algorithm above.
+And we should place `if` statement (2) above the `for` loop statement instead of the order presented in the algorithm above.
 In this case the `for` can be written with no final condition, since it would never be reached:

 **`for ( ; ; digit++, code <<= 1 )`**